 Replacing the roof covering usually falls under your permitted development rights, so it doesn’t need planning permission, but you are required to add roof insulation at the same time to meet building regulations.

-If you are stripping the roof tiles, it’s a good time to consider increasing insulation and also adding additional rooflights if you have loft rooms, as it’s easier to make changes to the structure with the weight of the tiles removed.
+If you are stripping the roof tiles, it’s a good time to consider increasing insulation and also adding additional rooflights if you have a loft conversion, as it’s easier to make changes to the structure with the weight of the tiles removed.

 Find out more about maintaining your roof in our guide.